November 26, 2025

 Reason #48: Even Your Certifications Aren’t Really Yours

 At some point you decide the way out is more letters after your name.
-The degree is already fixed, the field is still crowded (See Reason #34), and you already know the market is oversupplied (See Reason #1).
+The degree is already fixed, the field is still crowded (see Reason #34), and you already know the market is oversupplied (see Reason #1).
 Certifications look like something you can still control.
 You tell yourself that if you cannot change the number of mechanical engineers in the pipeline, you can at least change which one you look like.

 Close-up of a worn cap crowded with old metal pins, decorations without context or clear meaning.